Left4Dev/read-write-parse-large-files/README.md

 ```
 npm start
 ```
 Runs the example.
-It generates a large file in the current folder, reads it and calculates the Median of all numbers.
+It generates a large file in the current folder, reads it and calculates the median of all given numbers.

 ```
 npm build